History

 January 1996

-The Photonic Incubator opens as one of the first incubators in the UC system for technology commercialization.
-This industrial initiatives program supports start-up companies and fosters a collaborative environment between Institute researchers and affiliated professionals.
+The Institute’s Photonic Incubator opens as one of the first incubators in the University of California (UC) system focused on technology commercialization.
+This industrial initiatives program supports start-up companies and fosters a collaboration between Institute researchers and affiliated professionals.

 • Dynamic Cooling Device Patent